EnterTheVoid-x86/yamlld/README.md

 # Yamlld Linux
-Yamlld is a busybox based Linux distro based on Yosild with many improvments to it, including UEFI/Legacy support, installation guide, dpkg, newer kernel, new FS support, and many more things.
+Yamlld is a busybox based Linux distro based on Yosild with many improvements to it, including UEFI/Legacy support, installation guide, dpkg, newer kernel, new FS support, and many more things.

 It's compatible with 32 and 64bit, and is very lightweight.